 "Therm" means a unit of heat equal to 100,000 Btus.

-"Gas utility" (utility) means any business entity (e.g., corporation, company, association, joint stock association, or partnership) or person, including a lessee, trustee, or court appointed receiver, that meets the three following conditions:

-Owns, controls, operates, or manages any gas plant in Washington state;

-Manufactures, transmits, distributes, sells, or furnishes gas to the public for compensation; and
+"Gas utility (utility)" means any business entity (e.g., corporation, company, association, joint stock association, or partnership) or person, including a lessee, trustee, or court appointed receiver, that is subject to the commission’s jurisdiction and that owns, controls, operates, or manages any gas plant in Washington or manufactures, transmits, distributes, sells, or furnishes gas to the public for compensation.

-Is subject to the commission's jurisdiction.
+“Written consent” means permission or authorization in writing, whether electronic or in hard copy.

+Other terms.
 Terms used in this chapter and defined in the public service laws of Washington state (i.e., principally Title 80 RCW) have the same meaning here as in the statutes.
 Terms not defined in these rules or the applicable statutes have the meaning generally accepted in the gas industry, or their ordinary meaning if there is no meaning generally accepted in the gas industry.

 [Statutory Authority: RCW 80.01.040, 80.04.160, 81.04.160 and 34.05.353.
 WSR 05-06-051 (Docket No. A-021178 and TO-030288, General Order No. R-518), § 480-90-023, filed 2/28/05, effective 3/31/05.
 Statutory Authority: RCW 80.01.040 and 80.04.160.
 WSR 01-11-003 (Docket No. UG-990294, General Order No. R-484), § 480-90-023, filed 5/3/01, effective 6/3/01.]

 WAC 480-90-128 Disconnection of service.
 (1) Customer-directed.
-The utility may require customers to give at least three days' notice prior to the date service is to be discontinued.
-The customer is not responsible for usage after the requested date for discontinuance of service, provided the customer gave proper notice.
-If the customer moves from the service address and fails to request that service be discontinued, the customer will be responsible to pay for service taken at that service address until the utility can confirm either that the customer has vacated the premises and can access the meter or that a new responsible party is taking service.
+The utility may require customers to give at least three-days advance notice of customer-directed disconnection prior to the date the utility must disconnect service.
+The customer is not responsible for usage after the requested date for disconnection of service, provided the customer gave the utility the notice required in this rule and the utility’s tariff.
+If the customer moves from the service address and fails to request that service be disconnected, the customer will be responsible for paying for service taken at that service address until the utility can confirm the date that the customer vacated the premises or that a new responsible party is taking service at that address.